 ).
-Carlton parted company with Joe, Wayne, Wilton and Stix in 1976.
-He became a much requested session musician and front man to his own band but few could forget his contribution to the cult TV series theme tune "Hill Street Blues" in 1982 with Mike Post.
+Carlton parted company with Joe Sample, Wayne Henderson, Wilton Felder and Stix Hooper in 1976.
+He became a much requested session musician and front man to his own band but few could forget his contribution to the police TV series theme tune "Hill Street Blues" in 1982 with Mike Post.
 I recently picked up a set of headphones at a listening post in Virgin's Jazz Department in Oxford Street, London and was instantly mesmerized by the Al Di Meola

-Joining Larry on the album is wife Michele who renders an enchanting version of the Beatles ' Things we said today ' which is the album's only vocal track.
+Joining Carlton on the album is wife Michele who renders an enchanting version of the Beatles "Things we said today" which is the album's only vocal track.
 The subtle use of improvised chord structures and the vocal and guitar harmonized breaks leads into a familiar Carlton solo which compliments this interpretation.

-It is worth mentioning that Larry went to those impressive studios at Woodland and Quad in Nashville to record much of the album and the use of a steel guitar on the gentle "Pammie Dear" recognizes the influence of country's strong emergence.
+It is worth mentioning that Carlton went to those impressive studios at Woodland and Quad in Nashville to record much of the album and the use of a steel guitar on the gentle "Pammie Dear" recognizes the influence of country's strong emergence.
 One could be forgiven for thinking that this was an Earl Klugh track.

-Track 5, "Shop till you drop", is right out of the top drawer of his Crusaders sound from 1975 with Larry interplaying with the distinctive keyboards of Rick Jackson whilst "My Old Town" is a bluesy Gary Moore type encounter with solid chord riffs blending with a Hammond type sound.
+Track 5, "Shop till you drop," is right out of the top drawer of his Crusaders sound from 1975 with Larry interplaying with the distinctive keyboards of Rick Jackson whilst "My Old Town" is a bluesy Gary Moore type encounter with solid chord riffs blending with a Hammond type sound.
 The much underrated saxophonist Kirk Whalum